wolfgangj/okami/README.md

 This might one day become a compiler for a statically typed concatenative low-level language.

-It will initially run on ARM-based GNU/Linux, but I intend to be portable.
+It will initially run on ARM-based GNU/Linux, but I intend to be portable, especially to x86.

 Preview: